STUDENT ACCOUNTS | THE UNIVERSITY OF AKRON

 TUITION AND FEES

-Please note the following information about course tuition and fees:
+Please note the following about University of Akron tuition and fees:

 - They are listed for planning purposes only and are subject to change without notice.